CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-3.md

     save_json(f1_score_dict, 'f1_score.json')
  ```

+Also, make sure you have a `utils.py` in the same folder that will help us read and save json files.
+The code can be found [here](https://github.com/zapatacomputing/tutorial-additional-metrics/blob/master/src/python/metrics/utils.py).

-Don't forget to change the name of the repo in line 6 of `setup.py`.
+Also, we need a `setup.py`.
+Don't forget to change the name of the repo in line 6 to your own.

 ##### `setup.py`
  ```python